ForestOfLight/skyoobguide/docs/terms-and-methods.md

 **Glide/Flight Mode:**
 The default mode when you’re in the air will be referred to as glide mode.
 The longer, more controlled mode will be referred to as flight mode.

-**Prop:**
-Any item you can wear on your back.

-**Placeable Prop:**
-Any prop that can be placed in the world, such as table, feast table, campfire, swing, seesaw, tea set, shelf, hammock, torch, pillow.

-**Table:**
-Any prop that can be placed in the world that players can sit at, such as the table, feast table, campfire, swing, seesaw, tea set, and hammock.
-| Table
-| Campfire
-| Hammock
+**Props**
+A prop is any item that you can wear on your back, like an instrument or table.
+Props that players can sit at are known as Tables.
+You can see a list of props and their categorizations [here](https://sky-children-of-the-light.fandom.com/wiki/Props#Availability_Legend).

 **Sustained Emote:**
 Any emote that continues infinitely until you move your skykid or perform another action.
 They include: